What is a Dormant Company? A Quick Guide

 • To restructure a business that is already active

-• To hold a freehold property for avoiding a change in Land Registry entry each time
+• To hold a freehold property to avoid a change in the Land Registry entry each time

 Can My Dormant Company Trade?